 · Group three did both the resistance training and cardio workouts.

 Which group lost the most weight?
 Group 2, the cardio-only group, was the only group that lost muscle as well.
-On the contrary, group 3 (the resistance plus cardio group) lost the fattest while also gaining muscles.
+On the contrary, group 3 (the resistance plus cardio group) lost the fattest while also gaining muscle.

 A randomized controlled trial in overweight, sedentary males found that compared the effects of two exercise programs, 30 minutes (MOD) and 60 minutes (HIGH) of daily aerobic exercise, on body fat loss and energy balance in sedentary, moderately overweight men.
-Both programs led to significant and meaningful fat loss, reducing body fat by 14%, with the weight loss coming entirely from fat mass.
+Both programs led to significant fat loss, reducing body fat by 14%, with the weight loss coming entirely from fat mass.
 Interestingly, the shorter 30-minute exercise program (MOD) resulted in a greater than expected negative energy balance—a “bonus effect”—while the more extended 60-minute program (HIGH) showed a small degree of compensation, reducing its effectiveness.

 The compensation observed in HIGH appeared to stem from a slight increase in energy intake and possibly other factors like decreased non-exercise activity (NEAT).
 In contrast, MOD may have encouraged increased NEAT, helping participants burn more calories throughout the day beyond the exercise.
 This suggests that moderate doses of exercise may optimize energy balance and fat loss without triggering compensatory behaviours like overeating.